kubeshop/kusk-gateway/docs/docs/extension.md

 | `cache.enabled`      | Boolean flag to enable request validation.|
 | `cache.max_age`      | Indicates how long (in seconds) results of a request can be cached.  |

-Note: current support for caching is experimental.
-Check out [https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/cache_filter](Envoy documentation) to learn more about how it works.

 **Sample:**

 ```yaml